schr0841/cnn_project/README.md

 # Overview and Purpose

-In this document, we train a convolutional neural network from scratch to classify images as cancerous or normal, and then investigate the added benefit of using pre-trained cnn models on the same dataset.
+In this document, we train a convolutional neural network (cnn) model from scratch to classify images as either cancerous or normal, and then investigate the added benefit of using pre-trained cnn models on the same dataset.
 Furthermore, we investigate model ensembling in general and its potential benefits and drawbacks.
-Here is a brief overview of the structure of Convolutional Neural Networks:
+Here is a brief overview of the general structure of Convolutional Neural Networks:

 1. Input Layer: The process starts with an image input, which is typically represented as a matrix of pixel values.
 For a color image, this matrix would have three channels (Red, Green, Blue).